aureliowozhiak/case-pismo/README.md

 ```

 This documentation provides a comprehensive overview of the `Pipeline` class, its constructor, and methods, aiding users in understanding and effectively utilizing the functionality it offers for processing and aggregating JSON data.

+## Technical Documentation of Tests in the TestPipeline Class

+This part of the document describes the automated tests being executed in the `TestPipeline` class.
+These tests were developed to verify the proper functioning of methods in the `Pipeline` class under different scenarios.

+### Context
+The `Pipeline` class is responsible for processing events, reading them from JSON files, saving them in Parquet format, and performing copy and aggregation operations.
+The automated tests were developed using the `pytest` testing framework.

+#### Test 1: `test_get_events_from_json_file`
+This test verifies whether the `get_events` method of the `Pipeline` class can correctly read a JSON file of events and convert its content into a pandas DataFrame.

+##### Setup
+The test environment is set up by creating necessary directories and files to simulate the folder and file structure where events are stored.

+##### Test
+The `get_events` method is called with the path of the JSON file created during setup.
+The resulting data is checked to ensure it matches the expected values.

+##### Asserts
+- Verifies if the resulting DataFrame has the correct shape.
+- Verifies if the values of columns in the DataFrame match the expected values.

+#### Test 2: `test_save_staging_parquet`
+This test verifies whether the `save_staging_parquet` method of the `Pipeline` class can save a DataFrame as a Parquet file in the correct location.

+##### Setup
+The test environment is set up in the same way as the previous test.

+##### Test
+The `save_staging_parquet` method is called with the DataFrame obtained during the previous test and a file name.
+After execution, it is checked whether the Parquet file was correctly saved in the expected location.

+##### Asserts
+- Verifies if the Parquet file was correctly created at the specified location.

+#### Test 3: `test_process_event`
+This test verifies whether the `process_event` method of the `Pipeline` class can correctly process a single event.

+##### Setup
+The test environment is set up in the same way as the previous tests.
+Additionally, the Parquet file resulting from the previous test is removed to simulate a fresh processing of the event.

+##### Test
+The `process_event` method is called with the name of the folder containing the event to be processed.
+After execution, it is checked whether the resulting Parquet file was created in the expected location.

+##### Asserts
+- Verifies if the Parquet file was correctly created at the specified location.

+#### Test 4: `test_process_events`
+This test verifies whether the `process_events` method of the `Pipeline` class can correctly process all events present in the directory.

+##### Setup
+The test environment is set up in the same way as the previous tests.
+Additionally, the Parquet file resulting from the previous test is removed to simulate fresh processing of events.

+##### Test
+The `process_events` method is called to process all events present in the directory.
+After execution, it is checked whether the resulting Parquet file was created in the expected location.

+##### Asserts
+- Verifies if the Parquet file was correctly created at the specified location.

+#### Test 5: `test_copy_and_aggregate_staging_parquet`
+This test verifies whether the `copy_and_aggregate` method of the `Pipeline` class can copy and aggregate staging Parquet files.

+##### Test
+The `copy_and_aggregate` method is called to copy and aggregate staging Parquet files.
+After execution, it is checked whether the aggregated Parquet file was created in the expected location.

+##### Asserts
+- Verifies if the aggregated Parquet file was correctly created at the specified location.

+#### Conclusion
+The automated tests implemented in the `TestPipeline` class provide comprehensive coverage of the functionalities of the `Pipeline` class.
+They ensure that the methods of the class function correctly in a variety of scenarios, helping to maintain code integrity and reliability.